partha-sen/tiny-router/README.md

 Now when you receive message from kafka topic you should use “com.tiny.router.serialization.MessageEnvelopDeserializer” to deserialize to MessageEnvelop<String>

 ### Message conversion to the java target Type.
-As mentioned earlier RrouteMap has information of method argument object Type.<br> Using Jackson ObjectMapper “tiny-router” convert payload json string to target Object.
+As mentioned earlier RouteMap has information of method argument object Type.
+Using Jackson ObjectMapper “tiny-router” convert payload json string to target Object.

 ### Message delegation to the appropriate handler to process the message.
-When any routing path entry present in the RouteData,<br> “tiny-router” use java reflection to call target Method, and hence Message is properly dispatched.
+When any routing path entry is present in the RouteData, “tiny-router” use java reflection to call target Method and hence Message is properly dispatched.